RIVarX/rivarjs/README.md

 It is usually prefered to compose this with the previous step:<br>
 `myRIVar.set(lift((x, y) => x * y, firstRIVar, secondRIVar))`

-# Design & Philosophy
-Assignments are *extend-only* operators that do not override previous assignments.
-Also, *cycles* (mutual recursion, that variables are declared in terms of each other) are allowed and correct.
-As a result, classes of OOP with *private* assignments can be easily extended.

-## How it Works
-Each variable is implemented as an *observable stream* from [RxJS](http://reactivex.io/rxjs).
-Also the assigned expressions for these variables are implemented as observable streams.
-The observable stream of a variable is created from merging the observable streams of the whole assigned expressions.

-## Examples

 ### Composition